Can Dogs Eat Ginger for an Upset Stomach?

 |Over 100 Pounds||Up to 1 Tablespoon||Adult Human Dose||3/4 Teaspoon|

-Not all dogs will like the taste of ginger so they may not drink their water if you try infusing it but it is worth a try.
-The easiest way to trick your dog into eating ginger is in dog treats.
+Not all dogs will like the taste of ginger so they may not drink their water if you try infusing it.
+The easiest way to get your dog eating ginger is to add it to treats.
 Below you can try out this quick and easy recipe from Gingerbread Dog Biscuits!

 - 3 cups whole wheat flour